Association measures for interval variables: Symbolic means, variances, and covariances

-In this work, we focus on the study of interval-valued variables \cite{Diday2000}, defined in the following way: \begin{dfn} $X=[A,B]$ is an interval-valued random variable defined on the probability space $(\Omega, {\cal F},P)$ if and only if $A$ and $B$ are random variables defined on $(\Omega, {\cal F},P)$ such that $P(A \leq B)=1$. \end{dfn}
+In this work, we focus on the study of interval-valued variables \cite{Diday2000} and interval-valued random vectors, as next defined. \begin{definition} $X=[A,B]$ is an interval-valued random variable defined on the probability space $(\Omega, {\cal F},P)$ if and only if $A$ and $B$ are random variables defined on $(\Omega, {\cal F},P)$ such that $P(A \leq B)=1$.
+A $p$-dimensional interval-valued random vector $\boma{X}$ is a vector of $p$ interval-valued random variables, $X_1$, $X_2$,\dots,$X_p$, all defined on the same probability space. \end{definition}

-In general, when dealing with this type of data it is considered that only macro-data, in the form of a real interval, $[a, b]$, is observed.
-Since micro-data within each interval is not observed, it is commonly assumed that it follows a Uniform distribution on $[a, b]$.

-We consider that an interval-valued random variable, $X=[A, B]$, besides being represented by the interval limits A and B, is also represented by the center and range of the interval:
+We consider that an interval-valued random variable, $X=[A, B]$, besides being represented by the interval limits $A$ and $B$, is also represented by the center and range of the interval: